Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Safety Float Control

 As we said in the previous section, the float valve is responsible for shutting off the water flow once there’s enough water inside the tank.
-However, the controls of the valve might not recognize the water levels due to a malfunction.
-As a result, you’ll end up with a tank with either standing or overflowing water.
+However, the valve controls might not recognize the water levels due to a malfunction.
+As a result, you’ll end up with either standing or overflowing water.

-The safety float is inside a cylinder made of plastic, attached to the tank’s upper part.
-A small ball under the float moves up with water when the tank is being filled.
+The safety float is inside a plastic cylinder attached to the upper part of the tank.
+When the tank is filled, a small ball under the float moves up with the water.
 When this ball reaches a certain level, the valve automatically shuts off.

-However, over time, the safety float might be subject to mineral buildup and the ball might get stuck.
-So, it might be unable to stop the water flow and cause overflow.
+However, over time, the safety float can be subject to mineral buildup, and the ball might get stuck.
+So, it may be unable to stop the water flow and cause overflow.

-To deal with that, open the lid on the cylinder carefully and gently lift the float out.
+To deal with this, carefully open the lid on the cylinder and gently lift the float.
 Then, clean it with warm water for a minute or two to remove any buildup.
 After that, slowly move the float up and down to see whether the ball inside is moving freely.

-If the ball starts moving freely, you can reattach it to its place.
-If it doesn’t, it’s better to contact the water softener company to see whether they can replace the malfunctioning parts.
+If the ball starts moving freely, you can reattach it.
+If it doesn’t, it’s better to contact the water softener manufacturer to see whether it can replace the malfunctioning parts.

 Drain Flow Control Valve